samthor/but-unzip/README.md

 ### Naïve use

-If there's a built-in function to inflate compressed files (like in Node), you can use the code like:
+If there's a built-in function to inflate compressed files (like in Node or 90%+ of browsers), you can use the code like:

 ```js
 import { iter } from 'but-unzip';